Disney Research, Zürich

 I am also an adjunct lecturer at ETH and regularly teach and also supervise students from the bachelor's level to the Ph.D. level.
 In 2009-2010 I co-lectured the Computer Graphics course at ETH.
-Starting in 2012 I will be teaching a new course on Advanced Image Synthesis.
+Starting in 2012 I have been teaching a new course on Image Synthesis.
 I am always looking for strong, self-motivated students who are interesting in working on interesting and challenging graphics-related projects.

 My main research interest is realistic image synthesis and my publications explore practical applications in a variety of areas in computer graphics including: participating media; complex illumination and materials; global illumination; Monte Carlo methods and efficient sampling; and high-dynamic range imaging.
 My work in these areas has been incorporated into production rendering systems and used in the making of movies, including Disney's Tangled.
 In 2013, I received the Eurographics Young Researcher Award.